SoftwareAG/c8y-docs/content/change-logs/ui-c8y-1018-503-53-configuration-ui-gets-supported-security-mode-list-from-the-lwm-2.md

 ticket: DM-3161
 version: 1018.503.53
 ---
-The supported security modes, which are available for selection on the configuration page, are now retrieved dynamically from the LWM2M agent rather than being hardcoded in the UI.
+The supported security modes which are available for selection on the configuration page are now retrieved dynamically from the LWM2M agent rather than being hardcoded in the UI.